Healthy Homes Assessment Totara Park

 Insulation Totara Park

-Ceiling and underfloor insulation is mandatory on all rental homes as of July 1st, 2019.
-Property managers and landlords are required to ensure that the insulation is up to the new standard.
-In some instances, current ceiling insulation, or the insulation of the subfloor space may require to be replaced or replaced.
+Underfloor and ceiling insulation is required to all rental homes from 1 July 2019.
+All landlords and property managers should ensure the insulation meets the new standard.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may require to be topped up or replaced.

-A well-insulated property can help control condensation and lessen the likelihood of dampness and mould, and also makes much easier to allow the home to retain the heat.
+A well-insulated house can help control condensation and reduce the chances of mould and dampness, and it will make it easier for the household to hold the heat.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
+The higher the R-value, the better the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3